Informative picture of a battery inside an Audi EV

 Regional Strength

-• United States: Benefiting from the IRA and maintaining strong relationships with US automakers.
+• United States: Benefits from the IRA and supplies several US automakers.

-• Europe: Focusing on long-term contracts but contending with slower market growth and competition from CATL battery and BYD battery manufacturers.
+• Europe: Relies on long-term contracts, but faces slower demand and direct competition from CATL and BYD.

 Growth Strategy